אִם יִרְצֶה הַשֵּׁם

 Safety Integrity Levels require demonstrable implementation of safety mechanisms.
 CUE encodes this structurally:

-// Base: ASIL-agnostic safety fundamentals #SafetyBase: { runAsNonRoot: true readOnlyRootFilesystem: true allowPrivilegeEscalation: false seccompProfile: type: "RuntimeDefault" } // ASIL D: highest integrity, most constraints #ASIL_D: #SafetyBase & { replicas: >=2 // Redundancy required // Anti-affinity: distribute across failure domains affinity: podAntiAffinity: requiredDuringSchedulingIgnoredDuringExecution: [{ labelSelector: matchLabels: app: string topologyKey: "topology.kubernetes.io/zone" }] // Health monitoring with tight thresholds livenessProbe: { initialDelaySeconds: <=10 periodSeconds: <=5 failureThreshold: <=3 } // Resource guarantees for predictable performance resources: { requests: cpu: string limits: cpu: requests.cpu // Guaranteed QoS: requests == limits } } // Apply to critical workload criticalService: #ASIL_D & { replicas: 3 // ... other configuration }
+// Base: ASIL-agnostic safety fundamentals #SafetyBase: { runAsNonRoot: true readOnlyRootFilesystem: true allowPrivilegeEscalation: false seccompProfile: type: "RuntimeDefault" } // ASIL D: highest integrity, most constraints #ASIL_D: #SafetyBase & { replicas: >=2 affinity: podAntiAffinity: requiredDuringSchedulingIgnoredDuringExecution: [{ labelSelector: matchLabels: app: string topologyKey: "topology.kubernetes.io/zone" }] livenessProbe: { initialDelaySeconds: <=10 periodSeconds: <=5 failureThreshold: <=3 } resources: { requests: cpu: string limits: cpu: requests.cpu // Guaranteed QoS: requests == limits } } criticalService: #ASIL_D & { replicas: 3 // ... other configuration }

 Validation guarantees: Any deployment claiming ASIL_D compliance must satisfy all structural requirements.
-Missing anti-affinity, excessive probe thresholds, or burstable QoS are caught before deployment, not in safety audit.
+Missing anti-affinity, excessive probe thresholds, or burstable QoS are caught before deployment, not in a safety audit.

 4.2 Pattern 2: Automated HAZOP Guide Word Enforcement